 He had a summer home in Mount Carmel Junction, which is now the museum maintained by the Thunderbird Foundation for the Arts.

-You can tour the home and see some of Dixon’s artwork for an entrance fee of $20 for a guided tour or $10 for self-guided.
+You can tour the home and see some of Dixon’s artwork for an entrance fee.
 The foundation also supports a gallery for new artists and summer retreats for artists and photographers.

 Little Hollywood Museum, Utah